Corporal punishment in schools

 Much of the traditional culture that surrounds corporal punishment in school, at any rate in the English-speaking world, derives largely from British practice in the 19th and 20th centuries, particularly as regards the caning of teenage boys.
 There is a vast amount of literature on this, in both popular and serious culture.

 In the English-speaking world, the use of corporal punishment in schools has historically been justified by the common-law doctrine in loco parentis, whereby teachers are considered authority figures granted the same rights as parents to discipline and punish children in their care if they do not adhere to the set rules.
 A similar justification exists in Chinese-speaking countries.
 It lets school officials stand in for parents as comparable authority figures.
 The doctrine has its origins in an English common-law precedent of 1770.

-Advocates of school corporal punishment argue that it provides an immediate response to indiscipline so that the student is quickly back in the classroom learning, unlike suspension from school.
-Opponents, including many medical and psychological societies, along with human-rights groups, argue that physical punishment is ineffective in the long term, interferes with learning, leads to antisocial behavior as well as causing low self-esteem and other forms of mental distress, and is a form of violence that breaches the rights of children.
+According to the General Social Survey, 84 percent of American adults in 1986 believed that "children sometimes need a good spanking".
+There is hardly any evidence that corporal punishment improved a child's behavior as time goes by.
+On the other hand, substantial evidence is found that it puts children "at risk for negative outcomes," for it may result in increased aggression, antisocial behavior, mental health problems, and physical injury.

 Poland was the first nation to outlaw corporal punishment in schools in 1783.
-School corporal punishment is no longer legal in any European country.
-By 2016, an estimated 128 countries had prohibited corporal punishment in schools, including all of Europe, and most of South America and East Asia.
-Approximately 69 countries still allow for corporal punishment in schools, including parts of the United States and many countries in Africa and Asia.
+School corporal punishment is no longer legal in European countries except for Belarus, Vatican City (however, there are no primary or secondary schools in Vatican City) and unrecognized Transnistria.
+By 2016, an estimated 128 countries had prohibited corporal punishment in schools, including nearly all of Europe and most of South America and East Asia.
+Approximately 69 countries still allow corporal punishment in schools, including parts of the United States and many countries in Africa and Asia.